HumaidIdrisKhan/Cse-Project-Vityarthi/README.md

 ## 📌 Features

-### ✅ Add Store Items
+### ✅ View Store Items

-* The program lets you input 30 items with prices.
+* The program has 30 items with prices.
-* All items stored in a Python dictionary.
+* All items are stored in a Python dictionary.

 ### ✅ Add Items to Cart